NetComposer/nkpacket/README.md

 NkPACKET allows several different domains to share the same web server.
 You must use the options `host` and/or `path` to filter and select the right domain to send the request to (see `nkpacket:listener_opts()`).
 You must also use `cowboy_dispatch` to process the request as an standard _Cowboy_ request.

-For more specific behaviours, use `cowboy_opts` instead of `cowbow_dispath`, including any supported Cowboy middlewares and environment.
+For more specific behaviours, use `cowboy_opts` instead of `cowbow_dispatch`, including any supported Cowboy middlewares and environment.

 You can of course register your own protocol using tranports `http` and `https` (using schemas `http` and `https` or not), implementing the callback function `http_init/3` (see [nkpacket_protocol_http](src/nkpacket_protocol_http.erl) for an example).